-- Should I appeal my observation status hospital stay?
+- If I am a class member, should I appeal my observation status hospital stay?
 If I appeal and I win, will I get money refunded to me?

 Another example would be if you had Medicare Part A but not Part B during your hospitalization.
 You may have been responsible for a large hospital bill because observation services are only covered by Medicare Part B. In that case, you may want to appeal to show that your hospitalization should have been covered by Medicare Part A as an inpatient stay.
 If you win that appeal, Medicare should cover the inpatient hospitalization by paying the hospital.
 Then, you may be eligible for a refund from the hospital if you have previously paid the bill with your own money.

 Note that Medicare virtually always pays medical providers (like hospitals or nursing homes), not beneficiaries.

 The Center for Medicare Advocacy will provide updated information for individuals and advocates for Medicare beneficiaries to consider as more information about an appeals process becomes available.